http4k/http4k/src/docs/tutorials/documenting_apis_with_openapi/README.md

 # Tutorial: Documenting http4k APIs with OpenApi3

-This post describes **[http4k]** support for fully describing and securing HTTP endpoints using version 3 of the **[OpenApi]** specification, providing typesafe JSON-schema documentation for messages and automatically validating incoming HTTP messages.
+This post describes **[http4k]** support for fully describing and securing HTTP endpoints using version 3 of the **[OpenApi]** specification, providing typesafe JSON-schema documentation for messages and automatically validating incoming HTTP traffic.

 ### About OpenApi
 In microservice environments, some of the biggest challenges exist around the communications between processes that simply aren't present when you're doing monolith-based development.
 This manifests in many different operational ways such as monitoring, discovery and fault tolerance, but one of the key aspects is communicating the the HTTP contract provided by a particular service.